 There are several ways to make caramel for dipping apples.
-The quickest method, of course, is to melt store-bought candy caramels.
-The second easiest method is to cook a can of sweetened condensed milk in boiling water until it becomes very thick and caramel colored.
+The easiest method is to melt store-bought candy caramels.
+The second easiest method is to cook a can of sweetened condensed milk in boiling water until it becomes very thick and caramel-colored.
 I often use the second method for dipping apples.

 However, today I decided to go old school.
 I wanted to make homemade caramel apples like the ones I remember from my childhood.
 Caramel made from sugar, real butter, pure vanilla, and either cream or sweetened condensed milk.
 I went with the sweetened condensed milk version.
 Don’t worry, this homemade caramel takes just minutes to cook and it is super delicious!